javaseeds/sentiment/README.md

 Twitter allows for modest use of their APIs for free but one needs to set up with specific OAuth keys and codes.
 Those codes are not available here, I have them in a "secret.yml" file not checked in to this repository.
-Dropwizard nicely allows for one the fly uploads of such information - the links below contain instructions on how to get these keys using your Twitter account.
+Dropwizard nicely allows for on the fly uploads of such information - the links below contain instructions on how to get these keys using your Twitter account.

 I have it in my YAML file to look like: